cellgeni/notebooks/README.md

 ## User instructions

-1. In your browser go to [https://jupyter.cellgeni.sanger.ac.uk/](https://jupyter.cellgeni.sanger.ac.uk/).
+1. In your browser go to [https://jupyter-large.cellgeni.sanger.ac.uk](https://jupyter-large.cellgeni.sanger.ac.uk).
 2. Use your Github credentials for authentication.
 It may take some time to load first time.
 3. Now you are ready to run your notebooks!

 ### Resources

-At the moment by default every user is given 33 Gb of RAM and 2 (guaranteed) to 4 (maximum, if available) CPUs.
-Default storage volume is 30G.
+At the moment by default every user is given 50GB (guaranteed) to 200GB (maximum, if available) of RAM and 1 (guaranteed) to 16 (maximum, if available) CPUs.
+Default storage volume is 100G.

-If you need more resources, you can go for https://jupyter-large.cellgeni.sanger.ac.uk.
-A default user there gets 100 Gb of RAM, 4 to 16 CPUs and 100 Gb of storage.
-Please use this only when this much resources is really required because this might impact the availability of large instances to other users.

-For special cases, we have https://jupyter-xl.cellgeni.sanger.ac.uk with 150 Gb of RAM, 150 Gb of storage and 4 to 16 CPU, this one is available upon request.
+~~For special cases, we have https://jupyter-xl.cellgeni.sanger.ac.uk with 150 Gb of RAM, 150 Gb of storage and 4 to 16 CPU, this one is available upon request. ~~

 ### Important notes